IlanCosman/tide/CONTRIBUTING.md

 - [Fishtape][] - 100% _pure_-Fish test runner
 - [Clownfish][] - Override the behavior of commands

-You can quickly install the necessary dependencies using `tide test -i`.
+You can install the necessary dependencies using `fisher install jorgebucaran/fishtape ilancosman/clownfish`.

 `tide test` runs tests from the `$_tide_root/functions/tide/tests` directory.